pensjonatus/flash-fiction/blog/shrimp.md

 ---
-title: 'Shrimp'
+title: Shrimp
 date: '2013-05-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 He took her to a fancy restaurant on the 900th floor, the view was breathtaking.